 Phase 1 was completed in 2014.
 This includes new environmental archive storage and collection workspaces, totalling 6,020m² for two of the museums’ collections.
 This new collections facility brings together the Natural Science collection previously housed in several buildings across the site.
 It houses a wide range of objects requiring tailored environmental conditions from entomology to cetacean skeletons; to the Scottish History & Archaeology Collection, which includes some of Scotland’s most treasured cultural artefacts, such as: prehistoric pottery, bronze-age metal and Viking jewellery.

-The overall aim for the project has been to provide a sustainable environmentally controlled atmosphere to secure the long-term preservation of the collections and increase public access by providing specific areas for research and conservation.
+The overall aim for the project has been to provide a sustainable controlled environment to secure the long-term preservation of the collections and increase public access by providing specific areas for research and conservation to secure the long-term preservation of the collections and increase public access by providing specific areas for research and conservation.